wp-plugins/instagram-master/readme.txt

 **LITE Version Contains:**

-* Option to Display or Hide Widget Title
+* Display, Hide or Change any Widget Title
-* View on Instagram Button
+* Instagram Master Advanced Buttons Widget (includes the View on Instagram Button, available in small sleek size or default size)

 **ADVANCED Version Contains:**

-* Option to Display or Hide Widget Title
+* Display, Hide or Change any Widget Title
+* Instagram Master Advanced Buttons Widget:
-* View on Instagram Button
+* includes the view on Instagram Button, available in small sleek size or default size
+* works great under the Advanced Photo Widget to link your website and Instagram Profile
+* Instagram Master Advanced Photos Widget:
-* Full adaptive Instagram photos display
+* full adaptive Instagram photos display
-* Packed with beautiful html5 and CSS
+* packed with beautiful html5 and CSS
-* Full Control over photo thumbnail sizes
+* full Control over photo thumbnail sizes
-* Full Control over number of thumbnails to display
+* full Control over number of thumbnails to display
-* Thumbnails with username and tag labels
+* thumbnails with username and tag labels
-* Amazing Instagram photo Comments, Love and Share
+* amazing Instagram photo Comments, Love and Share

-* Shortcode Framework v2.
-Display buttons inside wordpress pages or post
+* Shortcode Framework v3.
+Universal Shortcode for all pages and posts and Individual Shortcode for each page or post
+* Shortcodes allow you to professionally display your instagram photos inside your wordpress pages and posts
 * [Advanced Version Link](http://wordpress.techgasp.com/instagram-master/)

 **ONLINE DEMO**